AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/legacy-dashboards/using-marketo-measures-reporting-platform/definitions-and-encyclopedia.md

 **Q: Why is there both an 'Account ID' and 'Account Name' filter?**

 A: While account IDs are unique, account names don't have to be.
 For example, you could have created multiple different accounts for each business unit within an enterprise company.
-While using the account name may be more intuitive, to ensure you're filtering for a specific account, you may want to use the account ID.
+While using the account name may be more intuitive, to ensure you are filtering for a specific account, you may want to use the account ID.

 **Q: If I filter by Account ID, will all the tables by filtered?**